Configuration

 default_disposition = "never"

-Hash algorithms have properties which can be configured individually. second_preimage_resistance and collision_resistance address attacks on hash functions.
+Hash algorithms have properties which can be configured individually. second_preimage_resistance and collision_resistance address attacks on hash functions:

 [hash_algorithms]